JanssenProject/home/README.md

   1. **config-api**: The API to configure the auth-server and other components is consolidated in this component.
 This service should not be Internet-facing.

-  1. **scim**: You'll need to get add, edit and update user information to you identity and access management system.
-This component implements a [SCIM API](http://www.simplecloud.info/), an IETF standard JSON/REST interface for accomplishing this.
+  1. **scim**: [SCIM](http://www.simplecloud.info/) is JSON/REST API to manage user data.
+Use it to add, edit and update user information.
 This service should not be Internet facing.

   1. **eleven**: This is a PKCS11 REST API that can be used for key operations by the auth-server in lieu of local storage of private keys.
 This should service should not be Internet facing.

-  1. **auth-client**: Middleware API to help application developers call an OAuth, OpenID or UMA server.
-You may wonder why this is necessary?
-But client developers have trouble using advanced OpenID signing and encryption features.
-This API provides some high level API's to do some of the heavy lifting.
+  1. **client-api**: Middleware API to help application developers call an OAuth, OpenID or UMA server.
+You may wonder why this is necessary.
+It makes it easier for client developers to use OpenID signing and encryption features, without becoming crypto experts.
+This API provides some high level endpoints to do some of the heavy lifting.

-  1. **setup**: Deploying all these components into one working system is tricky.
-The setup script provides an easy way to do this in one VM.
-You can also use the cloud native way.
-But some developers may find this burdensome.
+  1. **setup**: The setup script provides an easy way to deploy Janssen components on a VM.

   1. **core**: This library has code that is shared across several janssen projects.
 You will most likely need this project when you build other Janssen components.